menu

 Also of interest is that Montvale has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Montvale telecommute to their jobs.
-Overall, about 26.14% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 29.55% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Despite being a small borough, Montvale has a lot of people using the bus to get to and from work every day.
-Most of these people on the bus are using it to get to good jobs in other cities.
+In Montvale, a lot of people use the bus to get to work every day though Montvale is a relatively small borough.
+Those that ride the bus are primarily traveling out of town to good jobs in other cities.

 Demographics

-The per capita income in Montvale in 2022 was $74,722, which is wealthy relative to New Jersey and the nation.
-This equates to an annual income of $298,888 for a family of four.
+The per capita income in Montvale in 2022 was $75,108, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $300,432 for a family of four.

 Montvale is a very ethnically-diverse borough.
 The people who call Montvale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Montvale residents report their race to be White, followed by Asian.
-Montvale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.68% of the borough’s residents.
 Important ancestries of people in Montvale include Italian, German, Irish, Polish, and Russian.

 The most common language spoken in Montvale is English.
 Other important languages spoken here include Spanish and Chinese.